Put your knowledge into action.

 Midway through the program, you will take everything you’ve learned so far and apply it in O-Lab, when you will undertake a change initiative within your company.
 You will build on courses like System Dynamics, Leading Organizations, and Operations Management to diagnose a problem and lead improvement.

-The capstone action learning project is GO-Lab, which takes place in your final semester.
-You work as part of a tight-knit team of advisors helping the leaders of an international company solve a demanding global integration issue.
-This includes one week at multiple company sites worldwide for field research and immersion in the company’s challenges.
+The capstone action learning project is Global Labs, which takes place in your final semester.
+You work as part of a tight-knit team of advisors helping the leaders of a company solve a demanding issue relating to innovation, global management, or global social challenges.
+This can include one week at multiple company sites worldwide for field research and immersion in the company’s challenges.